GhorbaniF/4CSeqEnhancerDetection/README.md

 title = ChIP-Seq-H3K4me1
 ```

-Then, run the following line in a terminal:
+Then, open a terminal in the same path and run the following code:

 ```
 pyGenomeTracks --tracks TBP.ini --trackLabelFraction 0.2 --width 38 --dpi 130 --region chr6:169,000,000-171,000,000 -o TBP.png